sbegaudeau/sbegaudeau.github.com/_posts/2018-02-22-chrome-devtools-part4.markdown

 <img src="{{ site.baseurl }}/img/posts/2018/02/22/chrome-devtools-part4/websocket.png" class="img-fluid img-border">

 If you have found a bug in your application, it would be nice to be able to communicate the steps to reproduce the issue to other members of your team.
-For situations like that, you can export the content of the `Network` tab by right clicking and selecting "save as HAR".
-You can now attach this har file to an issue of your project and everybody will be able to see all the requests made to reproduce your issue.
+For situations like that, you can export the content of the `Network` tab by right-clicking and selecting "save as HAR".
+Attach this har file to an issue of your project and everybody will be able to see all the requests made to reproduce your issue.
 [HAR viewers](http://www.softwareishard.com/har/viewer/) are also available and you can find the specification of this JSON-based format [online](http://www.softwareishard.com/blog/har-12-spec/).

 <img src="{{ site.baseurl }}/img/posts/2018/02/22/chrome-devtools-part4/har-viewer.png" class="img-fluid img-border">